Monada-Dominion/domain_2/docs/assets/md/meditation_2_1_2.md

 - There is infinity inside each point.
 We can never divide a point by the final smallest point.
 We can always find an even smaller unit and concentrate on it.
 Continue to decrease the point and your concentration will take on a whole new quality.

 Connect this point with the feeling of relaxation, with the feeling of falling oneself like a point in the ocean of the universe.
 Let the symbol of the point fix in your mind along with the feeling of falling, along with the feeling of falling into emptiness.

-> This is the feeling of losing the perception of oneself as a human form.
-Your consciousness is completely taken into account.
-You are your attention, which is directed to a point that falls into an endless void, which has no size and which is constantly decreasing.

----

-### Conclusion

-This first exercise is related to the **first stage of multidimensional void-point meditation**.